A Simple Family Finance System for Canadians (No Budget Needed)

 Debt decisions should be evaluated based on:

-Eliminating low-interest debt aggressively can reduce stress—or starve savings.
-A good system adapts to reality.
+Eliminating low-interest debt aggressively may reduce stress—or may reduce flexibility.
+A good system adapts to real life.

 4. Simplification — Fewer Accounts, Fewer Decisions